Surveillance Pricing Index SPX

 New York · Pending

-AB 2564 (Feb 20, 2026).
-Would prohibit retailers from engaging in surveillance pricing — defined as setting customized prices based on personally identifiable information collected through electronic surveillance technology, including data acquired from third parties.
+AB 2564, introduced February 20, 2026.
+Would prohibit retailers from engaging in surveillance pricing, defined as setting customized prices based on personally identifiable information collected through electronic surveillance technology, including data acquired from third parties.
 Civil penalties up to $12,500 per violation, three times that amount for intentional violations.
-The California Attorney General launched a separate sector inquiry on January 27, 2026 covering grocery, hotel, and large retail surveillance pricing.

 Colorado · Pending